2.3 Measuring Significance

 will acquire) a business, the significance tests should be performed in a

-registrant itself) acquires (or it is probable that it will acquire) a
+acquires (or it is probable that it will acquire) a business, paragraph 2920.23 of the FRM states

 -

 The investment test — The registrant should compare 100 percent of the investment in the acquiree with the registrant’s AWMV.
 A registrant that has no AWMV should compare the investment in the acquiree with the registrant’s total assets.
 For example, under this test, if a registrant owns 60 percent of a consolidated subsidiary that acquires 100 percent of a business, 100 percent of the investment in the acquiree should be compared with the registrant’s AWMV.Connecting the DotsA registrant’s AWMV will not reflect the value of noncontrolling interests in the registrant’s consolidated subsidiaries.
 As a result, the investment test may yield anomalous results when there is a substantial noncontrolling interest in a registrant’s subsidiary and that subsidiary completes an acquisition.
 Registrants may consider requesting a waiver from the SEC staff if they believe that the investment test would result in the filing of financial statements that would not be material to investors.
-For more information, see Section 1.5.
+For additional guidance on Rule 3-13 waivers and prefiling letter requests, see Section 2.5 of Deloitte’s Roadmap Initial Public Offerings.

 -